Vargasavour Recipes

 process 1-4

-2. In a large bowl, whisk together lemon juice, chicken stock, mustard, garlic, salt, pepper, oregano, and extra virgin olive oil.
+2. Build the Flavor Base: In a large bowl, whisk together lemon juice, chicken stock, mustard, garlic, salt, pepper, oregano, and extra virgin olive oil.

-3. Add the potato wedges and toss to coat, then spread them in a single layer (cut side down) in a baking dish with all the liquid.
+3. Coat and Arrange the Potatoes: Add the potato wedges and toss to coat, then spread them in a single layer (cut side down) in a baking dish with all the liquid.

-4. Cover with foil and bake for 40 minutes, then uncover, flip, spoon over the juices, and bake Greek lemon potatoes for 30-40 minutes until golden and crisp.
+4. Cook the Potatoes: Cover with foil and bake for 40 minutes, then uncover, flip, spoon over the juices, and bake Greek lemon potatoes for 30-40 minutes until golden and crisp.

-• Vegan-Friendly: Use vegetable stock instead of chicken stock to keep it plant-based.
+• Use vegetable broth instead of chicken broth to make the potatoes vegetarian or vegan.

-• Add Fresh Herbs: Stir in some chopped fresh parsley or dill just before serving for a pop of color and flavor.
+• Add fresh parsley or dill before serving for extra freshness and color.

-• Make It Spicy: Add a pinch of red pepper flakes to the lemon mixture if you like a bit of heat.
+• Add a small pinch of red pepper flakes for gentle heat.

 Greek Lemon Potatoes